sarahhainer/uliCUT-RUN/README.md

 6) Make Size Distribution file for mm10

-6B) Make size distribution for sacCer3, spike in:
+6B) Make size distribution for sacCer3, spike in

 7) Make size classes (1-120 for TF, 150-500 for histones)